kokke/tiny-AES-c/README.md

 The implementation is verified against the data in:
 [National Institute of Standards and Technology Special Publication 800-38A 2001 ED](http://csrc.nist.gov/publications/nistpubs/800-38a/sp800-38a.pdf) Appendix F: Example Vectors for Modes of Operation of the AES.

-Note: AES128 ECB is symmetric, so you use the same function for encrypting and decrypting.